 National Egg Nog Day is December 24th.
 But you can enjoy the rich holiday beverage from Thanksgiving through New Year’s.
+You can also make it a compound noun, eggnog instead of egg nog.

 While the origins of egg nog are debated, it may have originated from posset, a medieval European beverage made with hot milk and white wine.
 Americans adapted it but used the New World liquor rum, and later, bourbon (which evolved to its present form in the late 19th century).
 Cider was also used.

-George Washington was quite a fan of egg nog and devised his own recipe that included rye whiskey, rum and sherry.
+George Washington was quite a fan of egg nog and devised his own recipe that included rye whiskey, rum, and sherry.

 We know that there are eggs in egg nog, but what’s the “nog?”
 Opinions differ, but it’s an American name.

-In Colonial America, rum was commonly called “grog,” and the descriptive term for the drink, “egg-and-grog,” may have corrupted to egg‘n’grog and then to egg nog.
+In Colonial America, rum was commonly called “grog,” and the descriptive term for the drink, “egg-and-grog,” may have corrupted to egg ‘n’ grog and then to egg nog.

 Other experts insist that the “nog” is short for “noggin,” a small, carved wooden mug used to serve drinks in taverns.